enel-gdh-educational/katacoda-scenarios/version-control/web-repo-hosting/step2.md

 ---
 **Exercise 1**
-See the log of the remote repository after cloning.
+See the logs of the remote repository after cloning.

 ---